 The Organization's investment policy is to adhere to high standards of quality in the selection of all types of investments, with reasonable diversification to be maintained at all times.
-Marketable securities are held by an independent custodian.
+Marketable securities are held by one independent custodian.
+The Organization has not experienced and does not anticipate any adverse impact to the investments as a result of this concentration.
 The fair value of investments in securities traded on national securities exchanges are valued at the closing price on the last business day of the fiscal year; securities traded on the over-the-counter market are valued at the last reported bid price.